bonevbs/bonevbs.github.io/_pages/cv.md

 Education
 ======
+* B.S. in Aerospace Engineering, University of Stuttgart, 2009-2013
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, University of Stuttgart, 2011-2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Aerospace Engineering, University of Stuttgart, 2013-2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+#* Ph.D in Applied Mathematics, EPFL (expected)

 Work experience
 ======